Al Dennis

-Albert Rudolph Dennis III (born June 24, 1951) is an American former professional football offensive guard who played three seasons in the National Football League (NFL) for the San Diego Chargers and Cleveland Browns.
+Albert Rudolph Dennis III (born June 24, 1951) is an American former professional football player who was an offensive guard for three seasons in the National Football League (NFL) for the San Diego Chargers and Cleveland Browns.
 He played for the Chargers in 1973 and the Browns from 1976 to 1977.
+He played college football for the Grambling State Tigers.